 The interior is fully decayed and pitch black except for some bit of sunlight that spills through the broken windows and roof.
 The basement is inaccessible due to flooding.

-The now-abandoned post office building in Gary, Indiana, was opened in 1936 as a milestone of president Rosevelt’s New Deal construction program.
+The now-abandoned post office building in Gary, Indiana, was opened in 1936 as a milestone of President Roosevelt’s New Deal construction program.

 It closed down 30 years later sometime in the 70s due to economic decline in the area.
 It’s been sitting completely empty for decades and has garnered the reputation of being among the coolest abandoned places in Indiana to explore.

-Today the posts office sorting room is covered in moss, vines, graffiti, and overgrown grass.
+Today the post office sorting room is covered in moss, vines, graffiti, and overgrown grass.
 The floor is littered with dust, dirt, and debris from years of neglect.

 The large multi-level building sits dilapidated in the once-thriving city.
 Its rectangular building stands tall and upright with 3 big slated skylights.

-The building is full of graffiti, trash, and the walls are covered in dirt and moss.
+The building is full of graffiti, and trash and the walls are covered in dirt and moss.
 The basement is completely empty with nothing but pillared columns barely holding the structure together.